sergeych/hybrid8/README.md

 ## Main difference from therubyracer/features not ready

-The pity thing is, if we will Lock() the context on each call to it, the performance degradation will be notable and no matter whether you need threading with it.
-So, if you really need it, you wrap it with Mutex or whatever you want, without slowing down all the rest of us.

-- H8 is thread safe (users Lockers) but script is executed in the calling ruby thread without releasing gvl (other ruby threads can not perform on this core while javascript code runs).
+- H8 is thread safe (uses Lockers) but script is executed in the calling ruby thread without releasing gvl (other ruby threads can not perform on this core while javascript code runs).
+We are working on it, as simply releasing GVL and reacquring it may degrade performance.

-The same performance reason.
-If we release gvl on script start and reacquire it every time the ruby object, callback, class, whatever is referenced from JS, the execution will considerably degrade.
-As this gem is intended to let javascript/coffescript tightly integrate with ruby objects we have decided to not to slow down everything.
-If it is a problem, lets discuss it.

-- correct and accurate object tracking in both JS and Ruby VMs, GC aware.

 - labmda/proc passed as var to the context **does not receives first (this) argument automatically!**